nghiemphan93/machineLearning/README.md

 * Took lots of time with new library stuff
 * Code not worked because of different Python's version
 * 2 types of Array in Python: normal and numPy's array (for direct matrix calculation)

+### 07-09-2018
+Target:
+* Learn Naive Bayes, Linear Regression and Neural Networks

+Problem:

+Done:
+* Overview of Naive Bayes and Neural Networks
+* Linear regression implementation

+Notice:
+* Explanation of Naive Bayes in the book "thoughtful learning with python" was unclear -> had to find some other sources to read more
+* Videos are more helpful because of interactions
+* Still have some troubles with plotting, visualizing data in Python -> should be mastered before getting into algorithms
+* Using sklearn library first might be helpful to get some feeling about the algorithms before actually implement them